 The Royal Scotsman

-2014 will again see the Royal Scotsman travelling via Inverness on the Kyle line, with stops in Plockton, where visitors can take a tour to Eilean Donan Castle nearby, or join the 'Sula Mhor' in Plockton harbour for a private cruise to see the seals on Calum's famous Seal Trips.
+2014 again saw the Royal Scotsman travelling via Inverness on the Kyle line, with stops in Plockton, where visitors can take a tour to Eilean Donan Castle nearby, or join the 'Sula Mhor' in Plockton harbour for a private cruise to see the seals on Calum's famous Seal Trips.
 Generally the Royal Scotsman is hauled by a former British Railways diesel locomotive, with its classic carriages unchanged in the many years since they first appeared across the UK, the very essence of luxury rail travel.

 The Jacobite on the West Highland Line